 Ron is much more than the labels and stereotypes he’s acquired during his budding career: Recording artist.
 Musician.
 Rock star.
 Guitar player.
 Songwriter.
 Vocalist.
 Performer.
 Ron is a musical Renaissance Man, writing, composing, recording, producing, managing, and igniting his own career.
 He’s stood at a crossroads where so many musicians find themselves — at the intersection of record label and independence.
 In an ever-evolving industry filled with rejection and compromise, Ron has plotted a new course for his music to reach loyal listeners, taking the industry-road-less-traveled in exchange for the ultimate payback, a league of devoted fans the world over.

-Four independent albums and 145 singles on iTunes later, Ron is still showing us — all of us — another layer to his talent.
+Five independent studio albums on iTunes later, Ron is still showing us — all of us — another layer to his talent.
 With his latest album, Calling Off The Dogs (released worldwide January 6, 2014), he is exploring new territory and pushing boundaries even further.
-The first single, Lick My Wounds (released worldwide on August 6th), is the first taste of this new exploration.
+The first single, Lick My Wounds, is the first taste of this new exploration.
 As one critic so kindly stated: "'Lick My Wounds' is catchier than a mousetrap and a billion times more pleasant to get all wrapped up in."

 When you’re pleasantly surprised to find yourself humming one of his tunes on the subway, you can’t stop yourself from sharing his music with a friend, a coworker or even a stranger.
 That’s the story to be told about Ron Pope — music that moves its listeners, stories that touch their lives, songs that see them through.